coherentdevs/contract-poller/README.md

 ## Contributing

-If you would like to contribute to {Service Name}, please follow these steps:
+If you would like to contribute to Contract Poller, please follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b username/{your-feature-name}`)